 Students from ages 6 to 22 years who are able to function independently in areas of eating and personal hygiene.
 Students also need to be able to work productively in a learning environment with a six to one student to teacher ratio.

-NFSSE offers onsite therapies that include Speech, Occupational, and Physical and are offered to all students.
+NFSSE offers onsite therapies that include Speech, Occupational, ABA, and Physical and are offered to all students.
 Reading and math tutoring is available.

 NFSSE requires each student’s family to volunteer ten (10) hours per school-year.
 See Volunteer tab.